Skip to Main Nav Skip to Main Content Skip to Footer Content

 Honolulu, HI 96813

-The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and ʻŌlelo Community Television at olelo.org/tv-schedule/.
+The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and ʻŌlelo Community Television olelo.org/tv-schedule/.

-NOTE: Order accepting Application for Writ of Certiorari, filed 01/18/24.
+NOTE: Order accepting Application for Writ of Certiorari in SCWC-18-0000677 and SCWC-18-0000678, filed 09/13/24.

 COURT: Recktenwald, C.J., McKenna, Eddins, Ginoza, and Devens, JJ.